nbw/japan/content/posts/nareru.md

 I've since had some time to settle in and find my footing again.
 I always find arriving in Tokyo to be super overwhelming.
 The contrast of my lifestyle here compared to Canada is quite drastic.
 This time I was so busy for the first week that it didn't really hit me until the second weekend I was here.
 Now I'm starting to get a rhythm. 調子が良くなってきて、うまくいってます。

 It's Golden week in Japan, which is to say a full one week holiday for everyone.
-It's due to unique circumstances that people get the whole week off (the emporer is abdicating).
+It's due to unique circumstances that people get the whole week off (the emperor is abdicating).
 Anyways, I have a lot of free time finally.

 ## My Daily Routine